autistic-symposium/ml-complex-networks/README.md

 We have vectors for different normalization (Snowball and Metropolis Hastings Random Walk samplings) for different sizes.
 We also have vectors for the entire graphs for some of the features (that were possible to be calculated).

-These vectors are parsed and cleansed using [this repository] (https://github.com/bt3gl/NetClean-Complex-Networks-Data-Cleanser).
+These vectors are parsed and cleansed using [this repository](https://github.com/bt3gl/NetClean-Complex-Networks-Data-Cleanser).

 ----